 French-Palestinian-Algerian filmmaker and actress Lina Soualem is continuing to explore and reconnect with stories of her family by dissecting exile, displacement, and transmission through generations in her new film.
 This time, she follows three Palestinian generations of women including her mother, actress and director Hiam Abbas, with Soualem as the fourth generation.
 Through multi-viewpoint personal and public archival footage and pictures, she attempts to understand the challenges and choices faced by the women in her family, allowing them to exist in the place where they were exiled from: the beautiful Tiberias lake.

-The Film Verdict spoke to Soualem at the DOK Leipzig festival.
-Her film is currently touring Europe and was selected as the Palestinian entry for the 2023 Oscars at a critical time in the Palestinian-Israeli conflict as tensions and polarisation are at a peak.
+The Film Verdict spoke to Soualem as her film is currently touring Europe and was selected as the Palestinian entry for the 2023 Oscars at a critical time in the Palestinian-Israeli conflict as tensions and polarisation are at a peak.

 The Film Verdict: What motivated you to focus your film on your mother and other women in the family?